activities

 Skill Level: All

 Playa Jaco is a great place to surf in Costa Rica because it truly caters to all skill levels.
-Beginners can enjoy calm waves that are easy to navigate at low tide, but experienced surfers will love the larger swells at high tide.
-Though Jaco Beach is the main beach for surfing in Jaco, experienced surfers may also enjoy the powerful beach break at Playa Hermosa, a black-sand beach located just south of Playa Jaco.
+Beginners can enjoy calm waves that are easy to navigate at low tide, but advanced surfers will love the larger swells at high tide.
+Though Jaco Beach is the main beach for surfing, surf shops, and surf lessons in Jaco, expert surfers may also enjoy the powerful, great waves at Playa Hermosa, a black-sand beach located just south of Playa Jaco.

 Manuel Antonio National Park